polarwinkel/plotLine.js/README.md

 https://github.com/Phyks/timeline.js
 Thanks a lot for this, Phyks!

-Much of his code is unchanged, I added some stuff like axis labels, function plotting, some options and more.
+Much of his code is unchanged, I added some stuff like axis labels, function plotting, quick-functions, some options and more.
 I removed labels for the data points.

 ## Known bugs / TODO

-__This is still work in progress, the api might change during 2022!__

-Maybe someday I will add support for bar diagrams.
+Maybe some day I will add support for bar diagrams.

 Feel free to contribute!